kgisl/pythonFDP/docs/ThinkPython.md

 ```
 ```
 The output of these statements is'+ -'.

-Aprintstatement all by itself ends the current line and goes to the next line.
+A printstatement all by itself ends the current line and goes to the next line.
 ```
 2. Write a function that draws a similar grid with four rows and four columns.

-Solution: [http:](http:) // thinkpython. com/ code/ grid. py.
-Credit: This exercise is based on an
-exercise in Oualline,Practical C Programming, Third Edition, O’Reilly Media, 1997.
+Solution: http://www.thinkpython.com/code/grid.py.
+Credit: This exercise is based on an exercise in Oualline, Practical C Programming, Third Edition, O’Reilly Media, 1997.

 ## Chapter 4